I've already found the "detail," and it's basically how to run the script in the folder...

 This method worked for me on Windows 11 24H2 for VMware Workstation and Virtualbox After completing these steps.
 I hope this actually helps someone, because I almost lost my mind trying to fix this

 I am not responsible if someone breaks their system or creates a security breach.
-I'm just trying to help, something Microsoft doesn't do.
+I'm just trying to help, something Microsoft doesn't do, considering that the original deactivation guide is the same as always.